scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 For each command, reproduction works by cloning both source and project repositories at a the point in history when they were run into temporary directories.
 Then any local modifications which were present (and not under version control) are loaded from the description file and applied to the cloned repository.
-It then copies out the run control file to the cloned repositories and performs and command-specific modifications needed.
+It then copies the original run control file to the cloned repositories and performs any command-specific modifications needed.
 Finally, it executes the appropriate command *from the cloned repository* using the original arguments provided on the command line.
 Figure :ref:`reproduce` presents a flow sheet of this process.